Skip to content

 1. baseUrl (if provided) - highest priority

-2. mode (if provided) - uses corresponding environment variable
+2. mode (uses corresponding environment variable)

 Configuration Examples